 The most successful people in the world we call rich.
 Rich people are very good at putting on a show of being nice.
 They are usually the most inoffensive and pleasant people in the world — because they can afford to be.
 This means that they can get other people to do their dirty work, or they can pay their way out of trouble.
 Poor people have to deal with their problems themselves.

-Rich people being ‘nice’ is a display of character.
+Rich people being ‘nice’ is very often a display of character.
 Really the rich are all personality.
 Your personality won’t be able to tell the difference, which is why you’ll find yourself being star-struck, impressed, even fawning over great wealth or power… until you actually spend time with the people you were in awe of, then you usually find they are stupid, mean and insensitive.

 Rich people go on expensive holidays, use expensive medicine, go to expensive schools, drive expensive cars, wear expensive clothes, buy expensive toys and live in expensive houses… and yet they are the most uptight, sick, stupid, ugly, bored (boring) and insecure people on earth.
 Half of the reason they hate poor people (and they do, although they try to hide it) is that poor people can, without money, still be more relaxed, healthy, intelligent, beautiful, interesting, secure and generous.